 In today's world, globally relevant research problems can generally only be solved through interdisciplinary collaboration.
 In acknowledgement of this development, the School of Business and Economics has tailored its profile to incorporate interdisciplinary themes located at the interface between business and economics on the one hand and engineering and natural sciences on the other.
 Interdisciplinary collaboration with other schools, faculties, and centers of RWTH Aachen enables business and economics students - from the onset of their studies - to observe problems from diverse perspectives.
 This approach continues to give the School of Business and Economics at RWTH Aachen University a decisive edge over other business schools.

 Because so many research issues nowadays require an interdisciplinary approach, the School of Business and Economics has recently established four Research Areas.
 Each of these reflects the tightly-meshed research activities within the School and each is also a point of contact for collaboration with other schools, faculties, and centers at RWTH Aachen.
 The specialization areas in our Master's degree programs have already been aligned with these Research Areas.
 In all of our business and economics programs, teaching contents focus on the criticial discussion of current research findings and, whenever appropriate, a quantitative approach is applied.

 The School of Business and Economics promotes the internationalization of its students by offering very attractive opportunities for them to study outside of Germany for a period of time.
-The School's Exchange Office maintains exchange cooperations with over 35 European and non-European universities!
+The School's Exchange Office maintains exchange cooperations with about 60 European and non-European universities!